mitranim/espo/readme.md

 const one = es.obs({val: 10})
 const two = es.obs({val: 20})

-class Total extends ed.Rec {
+class TotalElem extends ed.RecElem {
-  // Runs on initialization and on observable triggers. run() {
+  // Runs on initialization and when triggered by observables. run() {
     this.textContent = `current total: ${one.val + two.val}`
   }
 }
-customElements.define(`a-total`, Total)
+customElements.define(`a-total`, TotalElem)

 class TotalText extends ed.RecText {
   constructor() {super(), this.upd()}

-  run() {
+  // Runs on initialization and when triggered by observables. run() {
     this.textContent = `current total: ${one.val + two.val}`
   }